 Therefore, any increase in the amount of sampling required due to the Provisions will not cause any significant increase in the amount of waste material produced from the test methods employed.
 No mitigation required.

-The small amount of waste resulting from the testing of water samples will have a less than significant impact on wastewater treatment facilities and landfill facilities (items b, f and g).
+The small amount of waste resulting from the testing of water samples will have a less than significant impact on wastewater treatment facilities and landfill facilities (items b, f, g, and h).
 No mitigation required.

 Potential Impacts from Structural Control Construction